 Some of our mandatory training activities include regular training nights (which we hold weekly) filled with learning, parades and military drill.
 Periodically extra activities are conducted such as tours of our local RCMP detachment, Fire halls, and more!
-We also welcome Guest speakers to come in and give live demonstrations of different occupations for our cadets from time to time.
+We also welcome Guest speakers to come in and give live demonstrations of different occupations for our cadets to learn and experience.
 We conduct two annual Field Training Exercises (FTX’s) where cadets learn survival and team building skills.
 These events are just the tip of the iceberg when it comes to fun things we do!!View Training

 We also host a large variety of extracurricular activities and groups that are completely optional and open to all our cadets!

 CLICK EACH TITLE BELOW TO FIND OUT MORE

 A combination of Skiing and shooting, Biathlon is known as one of the most physically demanding Olympic sports and we have a team that competes locally, provincially and maybe even nationally!

 Have you ever seen Military Drill?
 Groups of people moving in perfect timing and positioning.
 Our drill team is all about precision timing and teamwork.